Platform hooks

 Custom start page hook

-platform hooks allows to implement a custom low-level start page /
+(version 5.0+) platform hook allows to implement a custom low-level start page /

 instead of the default start page that only redirects to /ui/